 Members to NAGC can receive three publications -- Parenting for Gifted Children, Teaching for High Potential, and the academic journal, Gifted Child Quarterly.
 All are available through the mail and online.

-Last review date:September 17th, 2018 Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
+Last review date:Thursday, Feb 14, 2019 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

-Final date: August 19th, 2019 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.
+Final date: Monday, Aug 19, 2019 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 The Department of Music at the University of California, Berkeley invites applications for a pool of qualified temporary, part-time instructors to teach a range of instruments for one-on- one and/or group instruction.
 Teachers of Special Programs are hired as needs arise during the fall, spring and/or summer.